Introduction to quantum groups: 2b. Axioms, theory

 \begin{proposition} Given a closed subgroup $G\subset U_N$, the algebra $A=C(G)$, with the matrix formed by the standard coordinates $u_{ij}(g)=g_{ij}$, is a Woronowicz algebra, and: \begin{enumerate} \item For this algebra, the morphisms $\Delta,\varepsilon,S$ appear as functional analytic transposes of the multiplication, unit and inverse maps $m,u,i$ of the group $G$.

 \item This Woronowicz algebra is commutative, and conversely, any Woronowicz algebra which is commutative appears in this way. \end{enumerate} \end{proposition}

 \begin{proof} Since we have $G\subset U_N$, the matrix $u=(u_{ij})$ is unitary.
-Also, since the coordinate functions $u_{ij}$ separate the points of $G$, by the Stone-Weierstrass theorem we obtain that the $*$-subalgebra $\mathcal A\subset C(G)$ generated by them is dense.
-Finally, the fact that we have morphisms $\Delta,\varepsilon,S$ as in Definition 2.1 follows from the proof of (1) below.
+Also, since the coordinates $u_{ij}$ separate the points of $G$, by the Stone-Weierstrass theorem we obtain that the $*$-subalgebra $\mathcal A\subset C(G)$ generated by them is dense.
+Finally, the fact that we have morphisms $\Delta,\varepsilon,S$ as in Definition 2.8 follows from the proof of (1) below.

-(1) We use the previous formulae for unitary matrices.
-The fact that $m^t$ satisfies the condition in Definition 2.1 (1) follows from the following computation, with $U,V\in G$:
+(1) We use the formulae for $U_N$ from Fact 2.7.
+The fact that the transpose of the multiplication $m^t$ satisfies the condition in Definition 2.8 follows from:

-Regarding now the morphism $u^t$, the verification of the condition in Definition 2.1 (2) is trivial, coming from the following equalities:
+Regarding now the transpose of the unit map $u^t$, the verification of the condition in Definition 2.8 is trivial, coming from the following equalities:

-Finally, the morphism $i^t$ verifies the condition in Definition 2.1 (3) as well, because we have the following computation, valid for any $U\in G$:
+Finally, the transpose of the inversion map $i^t$ verifies the condition in Definition 2.8, because we have the following computation, valid for any $U\in G$:

-(2) By using the Gelfand theorem, we can write $A=C(G)$, with $G$ being a certain compact space.
-By using now the coordinates $u_{ij}$, we obtain an embedding as follows:

-Finally, by using the maps $\Delta,\varepsilon,S$, it follows that the subspace $G\subset U_N$ that we have obtained is in fact a closed subgroup, and we are done. \end{proof}
+(2) Assume that $A$ is commutative.
+By using the Gelfand theorem, we can write $A=C(G)$, with $G$ being a certain compact space.
+By using now the coordinates $u_{ij}$, we obtain an embedding $G\subset U_N$.
+Finally, by using $\Delta,\varepsilon,S$, it follows that the subspace $G\subset U_N$ that we have obtained is in fact a closed subgroup, and we are done. \end{proof}

-Let us go back now to the general setting of Definition 2.1.
-According to Proposition 2.2, and to the general $C^*$-algebra philosophy, the morphisms $\Delta,\varepsilon,S$ can be thought of as coming from a multiplication, unit map and inverse map, as follows:
+Let us go back now to the general setting of Definition 2.8.
+According to Proposition 2.9, and to the general $C^*$-algebra philosophy, the morphisms $\Delta,\varepsilon,S$ can be thought of as coming from a multiplication, unit map and inverse map, as follows:

 Here is a first result of this type, expressing in terms of $\Delta,\varepsilon,S$ the fact that the underlying maps $m,u,i$ should satisfy the usual group theory axioms:

 \begin{proposition} The comultiplication, counit and antipode have the following properties, on the dense $*$-subalgebra $\mathcal A\subset A$ generated by the variables $u_{ij}$: \begin{enumerate} \item Coassociativity: $(\Delta\otimes id)\Delta=(id\otimes\Delta)\Delta$.